stla/hakyllsource/posts/Beta3.md

     model](#application-to-the-bayesian-two-poisson-samples-model)

 We present the family of so-called *Beta distributions of the third kind*.
-In the context of Bayesian statistics, it is a conjuguate family of prior distributions on the odds parameter of the binomial model.
+In the context of Bayesian statistics, it is a conjugate family of prior distributions on the odds parameter of the binomial model.
 This distribution is known, but nobody provided a way to sample from it.
 We show how one can sample from this distribution in R.